 Through the use of video, images and documents, Seeking Safety looks at the plight of asylum seekers trying to reach safety in Canada.
 The exhibit also clarifies differences between asylum seekers and refugees, as well as the misunderstandings surrounding these terms.
-This exhibit will be on display in our Level 5 Rights Today gallery from November 2017 to October 2018.

 Original film production